joelyancey/joelyanceyio/README.md

 This is a fork of a website template developed by [@mldangelo](https://github.com/mldangelo).
-Thank you very much to Michael for assembling [this code](https://github.com/mldangelo/personal-site).
+Thank you very much to Michael for creating [this template](https://github.com/mldangelo/personal-site).

 mldangelo's Acknowledgements